List of video games featuring Spider-Man: Marvel CD-ROM Comics featuring Spider-Man

 That same year Marvel attempted to release classic comic books onto CD-ROM.
 Only four were ever produced, based on Spider-Man, the X-Men, Iron Man and the Fantastic Four.
 The Spider-Man one titled, Marvel CD-ROM Comics featuring Spider-Man included animation from the series, trivia games, and four complete issues of the comic narrated by Christopher Daniel Barnes.

 Capcom's arcade fighting games

 Marvel Super Heroes for the CPS II arcade hardware was a result of the success of Capcom's fighting game X-Men: Children of the Atom.
 It was developed by Capcom, released in 1995, ported to Sega Saturn, PlayStation and MS-DOS and features Spider-Man as a playable character.

-Marvel Super Heroes: War of the Gems, an unrelated action game, was released for the SNES in 1996.
+Marvel Super Heroes: War of the Gems, an unrelated action game, was released for the Super NES in 1996.
 The game involves utilizing each of the Marvel superheroes through each of their levels to collect one of the Gems needed to complete the game.
-The SNES features Iron Man, Captain America, Hulk, Wolverine, and Spider-Man.
+The game features Iron Man, Captain America, Hulk, Wolverine, and Spider-Man.

 After Children of the Atom and Marvel Super Heroes, a partnership between Marvel and Capcom began, combining the two universes into the Marvel vs. Capcom fighting game series.
 Spider-Man would appear as a playable character in several titles: